 An instance of E45 Address can be considered both as an E44 Place Appellation-a way of referring to an E53 Place-and as an E51 Contact Point for an E39 Actor.
 An E39 Actor may have any number of instances of E51 Contact Point.
 E18 Physical Thing is found on locations as a consequence of being created there or being moved there.
-Therefore the properties P53 has former or current location (is former or current location of) (and P55 has current location (currently holds) are regarded as shortcuts of the fully articulated paths through the respective events.
+Therefore the properties P53 has former or Definition of the CIDOC Conceptual Reference Model xvii current location (is former or current location of) (and P55 has current location (currently holds) are regarded as shortcuts of the fully articulated paths through the respective events.
 P55 has current location (currently holds) is a subproperty of P53 has former or current location (is former or current location of).
 The latter is a container for location information in the absence of knowledge about time of validity and related events.